AhmedWaela/My-project/README.md

 5.Usage

 # Intoduction
-This project aims to analysis pizza sales dataset using  SQl and Power BI + Power Query
+This project aims to analysis pizza sales dataset using  SQl and Power BI

 # Overview Dashboard
 ![dashboard](dashboard.PNG)